Cefotaxime Sodium (sef-oh-TAX-eem SOE-dee-um)

 - Pain, itching, burning, swelling, or a lump under your skin where the needle is placed

-- Severe diarrhea (watery or bloody), nausea, or vomiting
+- Severe diarrhea (watery or bloody), severe stomach pain, nausea or vomiting

 - Unusual bleeding, bruising, or weakness